Mirovinger/bookmarks-manager-extension/README.md

 ## Credits ##

 This extension was made by Stuart Langridge (www.kryogenix.org) and is available on Github.
-Thanks to Mağruf Çolakoğlu for alpha testing, and generous people who allowed us to use their real bookmarks files for testing (given the format is so ill-documented).
+Thanks to Mağruf Çolakoğlu for alpha testing, and generous people who allowed us to use their real bookmarks files for testing (given the format is [so ill-documented](http://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx)).

 ## TODO ##